-- Promote a process and criteria for designation of urban growth areas (UGAs). - Promote contiguous and orderly development. - Site public capital facilities. - Establish transportation facilities and strategies. - Create affordable housing plans and criteria. - Ensure favorable employment and economic conditions in Kitsap County. - Coordinate with tribal and federal governments.
+- Promote a process and criteria for designation of urban growth areas (UGAs). - Providing population targets for the County and its cities for use in our Comprehensive Plans. - Promote contiguous and orderly development. - Site public capital facilities. - Establish transportation facilities and strategies. - Create affordable housing plans and criteria. - Ensure favorable employment and economic conditions in Kitsap County. - Coordinate with tribal and federal governments.

 1.3.3.
-VISION 2020 and Destination 2030
+VISION 2040 and Transportation 2040